ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 available to answer your questions, and it's a great place to get debugging help, since you'll be able to 1-on-1 screenshare with a tutor.

 Expect to have about 5 minutes with a tutor or TA: you probably won’t have the solution at the end of the conversation, but you should feel un-stuck and ready to try new approaches.
+The goal of tutoring is to get you unstuck.
+You can also discuss lecture content and past quizzes with the tutors.

 You can see instructions for how we're setting this up for remote access here: